zalando-incubator/kube-ingress-aws-controller/README.md

 The Application Load Balancer that will be created by the controller, will have both an HTTP listener and an HTTPS listener.
 The latter, will use the automatically selected certificate.

-Alternatively, you can specify the Amazon Resource Name (ARN) of the desired certificate can be specified with an annotation like in the following example:
+Alternatively, you can specify the Amazon Resource Name (ARN) of the desired certificate with an annotation like in the following example:

 ```
 apiVersion: extensions/v1beta1